d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 and the true error $\epsilon(f_\mathcal{S})$ of that same classifier on the underlying population.
-This might look similar to the evaluation problem that we just addressed but there's a major difference.
+This might look similar to the evaluation problem that we just addressed but there is a major difference.
 Before, the classifier $f$ was fixed and we only needed a dataset for evaluative purposes.